 SNCP does not say how large a fund it has from which to draw to make investments, but says that it can do deals up to the $150 million mark.
 The company's Web site also says it can very quickly commit $50 million to any co-investment opportunity, too, and is one of the few companies that can do this in a timely fashion.
 Given the connections between Carlyle and the royal family of Saudi Arabia and the fact that oil is now trading at $100 a barrel, it is not too hard to guess who has the big bag of money that can be tapped.
 Then again, there is no reason why SNCP has to restrict itself to taking investments in funds just from Saudi Arabi.
 There are plenty of other rich people in the Middle East who live in other countries.
 The United Arab Emirates are a good example.
 In his small-print bio at the end of the SCO announcement, it says that Norris invested over $1 billion on behalf of a "prominent Middle Eastern investor" into Citigroup, Euro Disney, and the Four Seasons Hotel, which have returned over $10 billion to that investor.
 The unnamed investor that Carlyle invested for (with Norris doing the job) was Prince Alwaleed bin Talal of Saudi Arabia.
 (As is widely known, the Bin Laden family, which runs a huge construction company in Saudi Arabia, was a big investor in Carlyle, giving other money it needed to do its deals.
 Yes, that's the same family that Osama is estranged from.)
 At any rate, Norris was forced out of Carlyle in 1995, Carlyle grew enormously while he was outside of it, and he is apparently trying to do a repeat performance, starting with SCO.

 SCO's shareholders and creditors are obviously thrilled with this strange offer.
-SCO was trading on the pink sheets market for 32.5 cents a share last week (Wedneday) when this story was written, giving it a market capitalization of $6.8 million as we go to press.
+SCO is trading on the pink sheets market for 32.5 cents a share, giving it a market capitalization of $6.8 million as we go to press.
 The stock was trading at around 5 cents a share before the SNCP deal was announced, and has ramped up quickly this week as the news spread about the $100 million buyout offer got around the investment community.

 "Not only will this deal position us to emerge from Chapter 11, but it also marks an existing future for our business," said Jeff Hunsaker, president and chief operating officer at SCO.
 (Technically, he is in charge of something called SCO Operations, which is somehow distinct inside SCO Group, because nothing at SCO can be simple.)
 "This significant financial backing is positive news for SCO's customers, partners, and resellers who continue to request upgrades and replay upon SCO's Unix services to drive their business forward."